 - Compatible with all versions, oldest to latest one

-By running the software yourself, you would be able to understand the software more clearly.
+By running the SQL Recovery tool yourself, you would be able to understand the software more clearly.
 For that, download the demo version from the website and run for the trial of all the features of the software.
-This is the best option to recover from a corrupted transaction log file.
+This is the best option to recover the data from a corrupted transaction log file.

 Stay tuned for more such help topics related to SQL Server database recovery issues.

 Corrupted transaction logs make it unable for users to access its data again.
-Though we have discussed some manual ways to deal with the problem and recover the data but the suggestion is always for the secured, professional SQL Server database recovery tool as mentioned in the blog.
+Though we have discussed some manual ways to deal with the problem and recover the data but in case there is no success, the suggestion is always for the secured, professional SQL Server database recovery tool as mentioned in the blog.